franklingu/franklingu.github.io/_posts/2014-11-29-a-ted-talk-the-game-that-gives-you-10-extra-years-of-life.markdown

 So these 5 regrets basically represent the deep desires of humanity: happiness, fun, relationships.

-And a "role-playing" game was come up by the speaker to conqurer her anxiety and sickness after an accident that causes a damage to her brain--supperbetter.
+And a "role-playing" game was come up by the speaker to conquer her anxiety and sickness after an accident that causes a damage to her brain--super better.

 The game play basically goes like this: